Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Emission From the Outer Disk and General Constraints

-For LRD-like appearance, another physical limit on $\dot{M}/\alpha$ arises from the requirement that a substantial portion of the disk must remain self-gravitating.
-This is guaranteed for radiation pressure dominated disks: combining Equation \ref{eqn:Rout} with the viscous support condition (Equation \ref{eqn:viscous_criterion}), a radiation pressure dominated disk would not be viscously supported at $R_{\rm out}$ for any accretion rates lower than $\sim c^3/G$, an unphysically enormous rate.
-Practically, we find that the disk would become marginally viscously supported close to $R_{\rm out}$ only if gas pressure were to dominate immediately within $R_{\rm out}$, a premise that can be avoided as long as
+Another physical limit on $\dot{M}/\alpha$ arises from the requirement that a substantial portion of the disk must remain self-gravitating.
+This is guaranteed for radiation pressure dominated disks: combining Equation \ref{eqn:Rout} with the viscous support condition (see Equation \ref{eqn:viscous_criterion}), a radiation pressure dominated disk would not be viscously supported at $R_{\rm out}$ for any accretion rates lower than $\sim c^3/G$, an unphysically enormous rate.
+Practically, the disk becomes marginally viscously supported close to $R_{\rm out}$ only if gas pressure were to dominate immediately within $R_{\rm out}$, a premise that can be avoided as long as

 such that the material is radiation dominated at $T\approx T_{\rm eff} \approx 4000$K. This requires